aqipro/aqilink-docs/docs/configuration/aqilink/README.md

 ### Microsoft SharePoint Online (SPO)
 The below table lists all available parameters for the `storage.yaml` to establish a connection to a Microsoft SharePoint Online site.
 For example configurations refer to the [related part in the Reference section](../reference/s3-reference-configs#example-configuration-for-storageyaml).

+* To ensure a successful connection with SharePoint Online, make sure you have completed the chapter [Create Microsoft Azure Application](/configuration/storages/sharepoint/azure)!

 | Parameter      | Mandatory | Description | Example |
 | ----------- | ----------- |----------- | ----------- |
 | ``name`` | Yes | Must match the exact name as provided for parameter `storage` in the [SAP Content Server Connection](#sap-http-content-server-connection) (`sapHttp.yaml`).       |  `ms-sharepoint-archive` |